Amendments Effective September 1, 2019

 (a) Composition.
-Each Conference Team shall be appointed by the Chairperson of the Commission or his or her designee and shall be composed of a member of the public, an attorney who is a member of the State Bar of Arizona, and a judge or justice (active or retired).
+Each Conference Team shall be appointed by the Chairperson of the Commission or his or her designee and shall be composed of a member of the public, an attorney who is a member of the State Bar of Arizona, and a judge (active or retired).
 No more than one member of a Conference Team may be a member of the Commission.

 (b) Organization.
 The Conference Team members shall organize themselves as meets their needs in order to conference with the judge(s) assigned to that team.